 Biggin Hill Festival of Flight 2018 – flying-themed music for visitors to the airshow.

-Croydon PrideFest 2018 – playing during the parade.
+Croydon PrideFest 2018 & 2019 – playing at the event in Wandle Park and during the parade.

 Crystal Palace Beer Festival – playing in the stands whilst the offerings were sampled!

 Westerham Day of Music – concert in the church.